zfdang/Instant-launch-app/README.md

 Hyper_key + c: Launch chrome
 Hyper_key + f: Launch explorer.exe

+** App will be launched if not launched.
+Activated if launched but not active; Minimized if active.

 # Switch windows within same app
 Hyper_key + `: switch windows within chrome, and etc.